ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

    servers are stateful, the load balancers must be properly configured to guarantee that requests of the same TIPS view always arrive at the same server.
-For example, an operator or a provider of an ALTO server may configure layer-7 load balancers that distribute requests based on the tips-view-path component in the URI.
+For example, an operator or a provider of an ALTO server MAY configure layer-7 load balancers that distribute requests based on the tips-view-path component in the URI.

 ## Considerations for Cross-Resource Dependency Scheduling {#cross-sched}